jigme-tsundu/my-first-project/README.md

-# my-first-project
+# hello-world
-This is my first project on Github.
+This repository is for practicing Github.
+I am Jigme Tsundu.